-The recent measles cases in California highlight the need for healthcare professionals to be vigilant about measles.
+Measles was recently confirmed in a Bay Area college student with international travel.
 Your expert eye, diagnostic skills, and prompt reporting of suspect measles patients to public health can make a difference in stopping the spread of this highly contagious disease in your community.